 The Immigrant Council of Ireland was established in 2001 and since then has been proud to drive real and significant change in many areas of Irish law and society.
 Our continuing work to promote positive integration in society, stop racism, end human trafficking and encourage immigration reforms for all migrant people comes with a track record of success.

-We celebrate the new skills, ideas and economic opportunity that this shift brings, and continue to work to ensure our laws and policies reflect the needs of this diverse population.
+We celebrate the new skills, ideas and economic opportunity that this shift brings, campaigning and lobbying to ensure our laws and policies reflect the needs of this diverse population.

 You can read the detail of what we have achieved year-in, year-out here; these are just some of the achievements on behalf of migrant people and their families which we are proud to have worked on.

 Over 120,000 service users supported.

 Last year alone 169 cases were opened in our Law Centre compared to 144 in 2017.

 experiences of racism, including the emergence of Islamophobia